bouffalolab/bouffalo_sdk/README.md

 - Go to the demo directory where you want to compile and there are `main.c` and `Makefile` files in that directory
 - Just execute the following command, take **BL616** as an example
-- The first time you use it on Linux, you need to use `chmod` to configure the cmake permissions

 ```
-cd bl_mcu_sdk
-chmod +x tools/cmake/bin/cmake
 cd examples/helloworld
 make CHIP=bl616 BOARD=bl616dk
 ```